BuildOnViction/gitbook/faq/masternode-and-voting/voter.md

 ### **How do I vote from my Ledger Nano S?**

 Plug in your Ledger and open the Ethereum App.
-Go to TomoMaster.
+Go to VicMaster.

 Login in the top-right corner and select Ledger from the drop-down menu.